Pratikn03/Cis380/docs/clothing_image_dataset.md

-# Clothing image dataset layout (for true image recognition)
+# Clothing image dataset layout (optional)

-This repo supports **true image-based recognition** (brand/category) using a labeled image dataset.
+This repo can be extended to support **image-based recognition** (brand/category) using a labeled ImageFolder dataset.
+This is optional and not part of the default demo runtime.

 ## Where to put images